Last Updated on July 7, 2022

 One of your most precious assets is your time.
 You only live once.
-Make sure you make it worthwile!
+Make sure you make it worthwhile!

-My advice is the following (if I’m worthy of giving advice).
-If you want to trade make sure you make more than you would in a “normal” job.
-You have to make a risk premium to make this job worthwile.
+My advice is the following (if I’m worthy of giving advice): If you want to trade make sure you make more than you would in a “normal” job.
+You have to make a risk premium to make this job worthwhile.
 And if you make no improvement after three years, perhaps it’s time to go on and pursue other things (?).

 Luckily I have had some really good years along the way, even though 2011 and the first half of 2012 were kind of wasted.
 During all my years I have had other sources of income.
 Even now, when I live in Eastern Europe, I spend at least 25% of the time on non-trading related stuff.
 I think it’s pretty important to have other incomes when trading.
 Not only because of money but just as well to show that you can do other stuff if you need a job later.